Cannabinoid receptor 1: Use of antagonists

 Selective CB1 agonists may be used to isolate the effects of the receptor from the CB2 receptor, as most cannabinoids and endocannabinoids bind to both receptor types.

-CB1 selective antagonists are used for weight reduction and smoking cessation (see Rimonabant).
+CB1 selective antagonists such as rimonabant are used for weight reduction and smoking cessation.
 A substantial number of antagonists of the CB1 receptor have been discovered and characterized.
 TM38837 has been developed as a CB1 receptor antagonist that is restricted to targeting only peripheral CB1 receptors.